openseattle/openseattle.github.io/pages/lead-organizer-application.md

 - Announcements in first week of January

 ### Appointment process
-- A committee of 3 local community organizers will oversee the appointment process.
-This may be outgoing lead organizers, leaders of partner community organizations, or members of the board of the non-profit that fiscally sponsors Open Seattle.
+- A committee of local community organizers will oversee the appointment process.
+This may be outgoing Open Seattle lead organizers, leaders of partner community organizations, or members of the board of the non-profit that fiscally sponsors Open Seattle.
 - Applications are reviewed and applicants are interviewed in the first two weeks of December.

+For the 2017 application process the application review includes:

+- Shelly Farnham – Executive Director & Research Scientist at Third Place Technologies
+- Sarah Schacht – Operations Manager at Identity Ecosystem Steering Group
+- Sabrina Roach – Doer at Brown Paper Tickets, specializing in public media and digital equity

 ### FAQ about becoming a lead organizer